2200031825/auction/README.md

 Postman

+Git and GitHub

 Project Overview

-The Online Auction System is designed to simulate a real bidding platform where users can compete by placing bids on auction items.
-The admin is responsible for managing the items and controlling the bidding process.
-The project follows a clear separation of frontend, backend, and database layers, connected through REST APIs.
+This application simulates an online auction environment where users can compete by placing bids.
+The admin controls the items available for bidding and the auction timings.
+The system follows a modular structure with separate layers for frontend, backend, and database interactions using REST APIs.

 Architecture

-Frontend (React)
-→ communicates with →
-Backend (Node.js + Express)
+Frontend: React.js application

+Backend: Node.js + Express server

+Database: MySQL

+Communication: REST API using Axios

+Flow:
-→ interacts with →
+React (Client) → Express (Server) → MySQL (Database)
-MySQL Database

 Project Structure
-/auction
-   /client        (React frontend)
-   /server        (Node.js backend)
-   /routes
-   /controllers
-   /models
-   /config
+auction/
+   client/        // React frontend server/        // Node.js backend
+   routes/
+   controllers/
+   models/
+   config/
    README.md

 How to Run the Project Locally